cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-tutorial/setup-guide.md

-# RAG Tutorial Setup Guide
+# RAG Workbook

-!!! info "About this guide"
+!!! info "About this workbook"
-    This step-by-step tutorial will walk you through building a lab-ready RAG system using OVHcloud AI Endpoints.
-Follow each step carefully to ensure a successful setup.
+    This comprehensive workbook will walk you through building a lab-ready RAG system using OVHcloud AI Endpoints.
+Follow each step carefully to ensure a successful implementation.

 ## Prerequisites